quentin-legraverend/fast-xmr-mining/README.md

 Next improvements :
 - Run xmr-stak-cpu as dedicated user (not root).
 I don't have actually done it because I were in a hurry tonigh
-- Support all hardware / CPU configuration by running xmr-stak-cpu with "cpu_threads_conf": null, first

 If you think I deserve it, donations are more than welcome :
 ```